xiaoli980/PROSPECULAR-model/README.md

 leaves by coupling PROSPECT with a specular function

+# Dataset
-## Dataset include measurements conducted in the hemisperical space and in the principal plane.
+Include measurements conducted in the hemisperical space and in the principal plane.